Summer 2019 and Academic Year 2019-20

 Doctoral students who have completed all coursework for the Ph.D. may apply for dissertation research abroad fellowships if the research project will be performed in the target language during the academic year, and provided that they have acheived advanced level proficiency, and that the project will utilize the language sufficiently to be considered the equivalent of one year of language study above the Advanced level.
 Research abroad fellowships offer a stipend of $15,000 (no tuition or travel).
 FLAS is not awarded for dissertation write-up.
 Students planning to submit an application for study abroad or research abroad FLAS should consult the Institute to review their proposed submission and applicable conditions in advance of the FLAS application deadline.
 AY FLAS funding for graduate students is considered an "internal fellowship" and will impact the level of funding for Columbia doctoral students receiving multi-year fellowship funding through their departments.

 Application and deadlines: The next competition will be for Summer 2019 and Academic Year 2019-2020.
-The deadline for both competitions has not been announced.
-It is expected to be in late February 2019.
+The deadline for both competitions is February 26, 2019.
 All applicants must apply on-line at http://gsas.columbia.edu/Internal-Fellowship-Application.
 The application requires an information form, statement of purpose, two recommendations, and transcripts.
 A resume or c.v. may be included with the application.
 The statement of purpose can be used to talk about your academic and career goals, research interests, and how the pursuit of language skills fit into those plans.
 Students applying for Intermediate and Advanced language study must submit an evaluation by a language instructor as one of the recommendations.
 Competitive priorities include 1) applicants who submit a FAFSA form demonstrating financial need; and 2) students who will plan to achieve Advanced or Superior levels of proficiency by the time of graduation.
 Students at all levels of proficiency, except those who have acheived fluency, are encouraged to apply.
+All applicants who are awarded a FLAS are required to file a FAFSA form.

-Downloadable Announcement Flyers: These PDF flyers contain general information about the 2018-19 competition, and will be updated later in the fall.
-The information on the is generally applicable to other competition cycles, including the 2019-20 cycle.
+Downloadable Announcement Flyers: These PDF flyers contain general information about the 2018-19 competition.
+The information on the is generally applicable to other competition cycles, including the 2020-21 cycle.
 The details of subsequent competititons including the amounts of award, languages of award, etc. may vary from year to year.

 Free Application for Federal Student Aid (FAFSA) at <https://fafsa.ed.gov>